top of page

 Kevin holds Bachelor’s, Master’s and Doctoral degrees from The Juilliard School, where he studied with Raymond Mase and Mark Gould.
 Upon receiving his Bachelor’s degree, he was awarded the John Erskine Prize for an exceptional level of scholastic and artistic achievement.
 He was a proud recipient of a Kovner Fellowship during his years in the master’s program at Juilliard.
 His doctoral dissertation is entitled “Death Symbolism in Gustav Mahler’s Music.”

-Kevin is a member of the Ear Training faculty in Juilliard's College, Pre-College and Evening Divisions, and is a trumpet instructor at Fordham University.
+Kevin is a member of the Ear Training faculty in Juilliard's College and Pre-College divisions.
 He also runs a private trumpet studio and gives lessons in ear training, music theory, and sight singing.

 Kevin Quill